Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### DNS lookups
    1. The publishing entity MUST perform a fresh DNS lookup of the receiving origin hostname prior to publishing any manifest or segment at the start of a new streaming session
    2. The publishing entity MUST honor DNS Time To Live values when re-connecting, for any reason, to the receiving entity.
+   3. For services in which ingest servers are dynamically alloacted based upon DNS resolution, it is recommended that short TTL values are chosen in order to allow publishers to fail over to new ingest servers if warranted under a failure scenario.

    ### Publisher identification
    1. The publisher MUST include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all posts.